wimblerobotics/Robotics_Book/book/chapters/calibrating_odom.md

 The odometry of a robot is the measure of the robot's position and orientation (pose) in space.
 It is usually calculated by integrating the robot's velocity over time.
 This happens by sampling the rotation of the wheels as sensed by the wheel encoders.
-Knowing the rotation of each wheel in radians, the wheel radius and the time between samples, you can calculate the distance traveled and the velocity of each wheel during that sample interval.
+Knowing the rotation of each wheel in radians, the wheel radius, and the time between samples, you can calculate the distance traveled and the velocity of each wheel during that sample interval.
 By knowing the distance between the wheels, you can calculate the arc or line the robot traveled during the sample interval.